 I stop at one of these bars on a breathless walk from the bus station.
 I’m here to visit the capital for a whirlwind two days from Linares, a smaller town to the northeast, and the bus station is at the base of the large hill upon which Jaen is built.
 I’m aware that even a city this compact can’t be discovered in just two days: I’m here for first impressions.
 I plan to poke around corners, see the highlights, and generally form a brief sketch whose borders I can fill in with later visits.

 The last of my beer swallowed, I continue the trek upward.
-Here, the new city gives way to a compact but sizeable and charming old city of cobbled, winding streets and laundry blowing in the breeze.
+Here, the new city gives way to a compact but sizable and charming old city of cobbled, winding streets, and laundry blowing in the breeze.
 An occasional glimpse down an alley reveals the olive valley, surprisingly far below.
 Later in the evening, the larger byways will be crowded with neighbors drinking beer on stoops while small children play soccer and ride bikes between pools of light.
-I pass the famous Arab Baths, 11th century ruined Moorish hammams, and am disappointed to see they’ll be closed for renovations until 2013.
+I pass the famous Arab Baths, 11th century ruined Moorish hammams.
 I mentally add the baths to my Jaén “to do” list in the future, just another reason to come back.

 The main square leads down to the stately neighborhood of San Ildefanso.
 From here, slightly down hill, the cathedral spires are backed by stark, rocky cliffs, and I stop in awe to snap a picture.
 I’ve been told the city’s best tapas bars are behind the square where the stately San Ildefonso church holds court, but there’s no time for that now—it will have to be another item for my list.
 I do take a moment to appreciate the bustling atmosphere of the neighborhood’s shopping streets, a border between new and old filled with attractive art noveau buildings that hold Zaras, pharmacies, and cafes crowded with coffee-swilling crowds.